RikkuX491/SE-NYC-TEMPLATE-Phase-3/README.md

 - Control Flow: Operators, Conditional Statements, Loops
 - Functions in Python
 - Using `raise Exception` to raise an Exception
+- Using `raise TypeError` to raise an Exception
 - Using `raise ValueError` to raise a ValueError
 - Handling errors with `try` and `except`